yyypsycheguy/VGGT-Sonata/readme.md

 busy_wait(max( 1.0/ FPS - interval, 0.0))  # modify FPS value, eg. FPS=1 takes 1 picture per second
 ```

 The images taken are stored in `vggt/images` directory.
 Beware to make sure the floor is in view of all images.
-For a 4090 GPU the maximum number of images that can run for inference is around 5-6 before encountering CUDA out of memory, depending on the resolution.
-For reference, 3 images with overlapping objects in each, is enough to cover modelling of a corner of hallway.
+For a 4090 GPU the maximum number of images that can run for inference is around 14 before encountering CUDA out of memory, depending on the resolution.
+For reference, 3 up to 14 images with overlapping objects in each, is enough to cover modelling of a corner of hallway.

 <div align="center">
 <table>